luming1314/LDRepFM/README.md

 @ARTICLE{10138238,
-  author={Lu, Ming and Jiang, Min and Kong, Jun and Tao, Xuefeng}, journal={IEEE Transactions on Instrumentation and Measurement}, title={LDRepFM: A Real-time End-to-End Visible and Infrared Image Fusion Model Based on Layer Decomposition and Re-parameterization}, year={2023}, volume={}, number={}, pages={1-1}, doi={10.1109/TIM.2023.3280496}}
+  author={Lu, Ming and Jiang, Min and Kong, Jun and Tao, Xuefeng}, journal={IEEE Transactions on Instrumentation and Measurement}, title={LDRepFM: A Real-Time End-to-End Visible and Infrared Image Fusion Model Based on Layer Decomposition and Re-Parameterization}, year={2023}, volume={72}, number={}, pages={1-12}, doi={10.1109/TIM.2023.3280496}}
 ```